Ipotrick/Daxa/wiki/TaskList.md

   .name = "example task",
 });
 ```
+This is convenient for smaller tasks or quick additions that dont nessecarily need shaders.

+And the second way:
+TODO

 Tasks can also optionally have a name.
 This name is used in error messages in task list.